remal-gradle-plugins/test-source-sets/README.md

 * `main`
 * `test`
-* `integration` (this source set is added here, because creation of test source sets is done by delegating it to `sourceSets`)
+* `integration` (this source set is added here, because creation of test source sets is done by delegating it to `sourceSet` extension)

 And `testSourceSets` will contain these source sets: